kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 And where on the page is this content placed after the click?
 Into the three `div` tags at the bottom.
 Their ids are: `team`, `homePitch` and `manager`,

-Let's lookj at a nice, lengthy breakdown of the JavaScript next...
+Let's look at a nice, lengthy breakdown of the JavaScript next...

 {% prism javascript %}
 var team = document.querySelector("#team"),